FloVanGH/coop_sl/widgets/coop_widgets/docs/src/introduction.md

 ## coop_widgets

-coop_widgets is an alternative widgets and components library for [Slint](https://slint.dev/).
+`coop_widgets` is a custom widget and component library for [Slint](https://slint.dev/) with a custom simple, consistence and clean design.

 ## Getting Started